Windows OS Hub

 Get-ChildItem : Access to the path is denied

-The resulting table can be converted into a convenient graphic table using the Out-GridView cmdlet:
+The resulting list of large files can be converted into a convenient graphical table using the Out-GridView cmdlet:

 Get-ChildItem folder size Out-GridView